 John Posey, who was the senior deputy district attorney for Marin County at the time and prosecuted five of Carpenter’s murders, credits multiple people for Carpenter’s arrest, including the San Jose police officers who first interviewed the killer as well as Haertle.

-“In my opinion, he’s the best eyewitness I ever had,” Posey tells A&E Real Crime.
+“In my opinion, he’s the best eyewitness I ever had,” Posey tells A&E True Crime.
 “Carpenter had crooked teeth.
 I watched film clips with him and I wasn’t picking up that he had crooked teeth.
 And Haertle picked that up.
 The composite they did based on his description was remarkably close.”

 The Trailside Killer’s Early Roots